schalkdaniel/compboost/Readme.md

     - [ ] Iterate over tests (they are notd coded very well)
     - [ ] Test for `BaselearnerCpp` see #86

+## Changelog

+- **21.01.2018:** New structure for factorys and baselearner.
+The new member `InstantiateData` is now member of the factory, not the baselearner.
+This should also speed up the algorithm, since we don't have to check whether data is instantiated or not.
+We can do that once within the constructor.
+  Additionally, it should be more clear now what the member does since there is no hacky helper baselearner necessary to instantiate the data.

 ## Idea

 ## Usage